Skip to content

 The smallest features of yourself that you see as flaws might not seriously affect your appearance, but they can harm your self-image.

-The methods I’m about to list go from the slowest and most indirect method to the most efficient and direct method, and what you’ll choose should depend on your own situation:
+The methods I’m about to list go from the slowest and most indirect method to the most efficient and direct method, and what you’ll choose should depend on your situation:

 Lifestyle Changes for a Healthier Scalp